slechnert/FractalFX/README.md

 + ...see a visualization of a fractal (Mandelbrot)
 + ...adjust the color scheme of the visualization to make it more beautiful
-+ ...pick his own combination of colors for the visualization to make it more customizable while (probably) becoming more beautiful
++ ...pick my own combination of colors for the visualization to make it more customizable while (probably) becoming more beautiful
 + ...initially adjust the zoom level of the shown graphic* to test and play
 + ...easily register and log in to the app to have a personal profile
 + ...save combinations as custom color schemes**